Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Step 2: Check Your Battery's Charge Acceptance Rate

 Lithium batteries can charge fast, but they still have limits.
-Check the manufacturer's spec sheet for the "Maximum Continuous Charge Current."
+Check the manufacturer's spec sheet for the "Maximum Continuous Charge Current" (often rated at 0.5C, or half the battery's amp-hour capacity).

 • A single 100Ah LiFePO4 battery typically has a max charge rate of 50A.
 A 60A charger would damage it.
 A 30A charger is perfect.